JaydenHuang8/LOL_2022_pro_play_analysis/README.md

   frameborder="0"
 ></iframe>

-The **permutation test** resulted in a **p-value close to 0**, indicating that the observed difference in the distribution of leagues when the 'url' is missing is **statistically significant**.
+The **permutation test** resulted in a **p-value close to 0**, suggests that the observed difference in the distribution of leagues when the 'url' is missing is **statistically significant**.

-This suggests that the missingness of the 'url' is **not Not Missing at Random (NMAR)**.
+This implies that the missingness of the 'url' is **not Not Missing at Random (NMAR)**.
 Instead, the missingness of the 'url' is more likely associated with a **Missing at Random (MAR)** relationship with the league column.

 # Hypothesis Testing